 What other hardware do I need in order to use Apple Notes?

 Since Apple Notes is automatically installed on any Apple device, you’ll need either an iPad, Mac, or iPhone to use it.

 We recommend using the iPad Pro, and you’ll also want an Apple Pencil if you plan on taking any handwritten notes.

-If you prefer handwriting your notes, our screen protector gives friction to the surface of your iPad, so that it feels like writing on paper.
+If you prefer handwriting your notes, our Screen Protector gives friction to the surface of your iPad, so that it feels like writing on paper.
+Want that real notebook look?
+Add our Folio Case, which emulates the look and feel of a high-quality notebook.
 You might also want to try our Pencil Grips for maximum comfort.

 #alt#An iPad with a screen protector by Paperlike sits beside a Paperlike Pencil Grip and an eraser.
 An Apple Pencil is used to draw on the screen.

 Whether you decide to test out Apple Notes or prefer one of the other digital notetaking apps, you can still improve your experience significantly by using a Paperlike.

 The Paperlike converts the slick, glass surface of your iPad into a texture that feels the same as writing or drawing on real paper.